Artemmkin/Artemmkin.github.io/_posts/2017-03-05-vpn-ciscoasa-part1.md

 __Prerequisite:__ you should have Cisco ASA up and running and it must have at least 2 interfaces (inside and outside)

 I'll briefly go over the steps required to install and configure FreeRADIUS server on Ubuntu 14.04.
-We'll be using [2FAVPN](https://github.com/Artemmkin/2FAVPN) ansible role for installation and configuration of FreeRADIUS server.
+We'll be using [freeradius](https://github.com/Artemmkin/2FAVPN/tree/master/roles/freeradius) ansible role from this repository [2FAVPN](https://github.com/Artemmkin/2FAVPN) for installation and configuration of FreeRADIUS server.
 Of course, you can do every step manually, but that's not very "devopsy" :)
 <!--break-->

-### So here is what FreeRADIUS role will do for us.
+### So here is what freeradius role will do for us

 As we are going to use Time-Based One Time Password (TOTP) for our 2FA authentication, we start with installing ```ntp``` to keep our clock in sync.
 Then we install FreeRADIUS itself, tools required for debugging, and [google_authenticator](https://github.com/google/google-authenticator-libpam) pam module which FreeRADIUS will use for authenticating the users.
 ~~~yml